 If you would like to be involved, please send an email to firstname.lastname@example.org

-Don’t let the squash club shutdown steal your motivation to improve – there’s plenty that can be done in and around the house!
+Don’t let the squash club shutdown steal your motivation to improve – there’s plenty that can be done in and around the house and outside, in line with government guidance.

 And check out Greg Lobban’s Facebook Live workout video below.